deepjavalibrary/djl-serving/serving/docs/lmi/README.md

 The LMI team maintains sample SageMaker notebooks in the [djl-demo repository](https://github.com/deepjavalibrary/djl-demo/tree/master/aws/sagemaker/large-model-inference/sample-llm).
 This repository contains the most up-to-date notebooks for LMI.
 Notebooks are updated with every release, and new notebooks are added to demonstrate new features and capabilities.

-Additionally, the [SageMaker GenAI Hosting Examples](https://github.com/aws-samples/sagemaker-genai-hosting-examples) repository contains additional examples.
-However, the notebooks here are not updated as frequently and may be stale.